WWE News: Matt Sydal Gives Update On Possible WWE Return

 After unsuccessfully challenging Kenny Omega for the IWGP Junior Heavyweight Championship, Sydal started to team with Ricochet.
 The team would defeat three of the top teams in NJPW, the Time Splitters, the Young Bucks, and Roppongi Vice, to win the 2015 Super Jr. Tag Tournament.
 The following February, at The New Beginning in Osaka, they defeated reDRagon and the Young Bucks in a triple threat match to become IWGP Junior Heavyweight Tag Team Champions.
 The team would win it a second time just a few months later at Wrestling Dontaku 2016, before losing it in a four-way match to the Young Bucks at Dominion 6.19 in Osaka-jo Hall in June.
 Sydal would also win the NEVER Openweight Six-Man Tag Team Champions with Ricochet and Satoshi Kojima just a few weeks after losing the junior tag titles.

 Unfortunately, for Sydal, his title was stripped of him and success halted due to an arrest in September of last year.
-F4WOnlinereported that “Sydal was arrested at the Kansai International Airport on September 23rd after a flight to Japan.
+F4WOnline reported that “Sydal was arrested at the Kansai International Airport on September 23rd after a flight to Japan.
 Sydal was allegedly caught with slightly over two grams of liquid cannabis that was contained in a hidden pipe, as well as a pipe attached to an electronic cigarette.”

 If Sydal would return to WWE, he would fit great as a part of either NXT or the Cruiserweight division.
 From his success in the junior heavyweight division in New Japan, a top competitor on 205 Live would be very beneficial to the show, especially since the show and division are in need of more star power.